A perfect way to add pattern and privacy to your space.

 - Drapery cord — for each row of rings to raise and lower the shade

 - 1/2” plastic drapery rings

-- I-beam drapery track or 1/2” x 3” wood board for shade weight
+- I-beam drapery track, wood dowel or 3" wood board to weight shade

 - Staple gun and staples

 - Screw eyes

 - Cord cleat for anchoring the cord when the blind is up